 El Toril Urban

-The main secondary logo was based around the Spanish copywriting “Aquí se come con las manos”, which translates literally to “Here you eat with your hands”, but it works a bit better (and sounds cooler) in Spanish.
+Another secondary logo was based around the Spanish copywriting “Aquí se come con las manos”.
+A phrase which translates literally to “Here you eat with your hands”, but that works a bit better (and sounds cooler) in Spanish.

 Typography in the identity